every.farm CLEREL Crop Diversification

 Expert assessment at CLEREL

 Walk each candidate zone with viticulturists, soil scientists, and economists.
 Ask each reviewer: is this a defensible recommendation?
 Capture disagreements as structured feedback that re-enters the scoring function.
+Already underway: Dr. Terry Bates’ planting-age feedback prompted the age-adjusted re-run on this page.

 Success: blind rater agreement >70% on top-ranked zones; disagreement traceable to specific layer choices.